BenoitPAIX/16S_Metabarcoding_tutorial/README.md

 ```
 Based on these results, all p values are < 0.05, implying that the distribution of the data is significantly different from normal distribution.

 In other words, we cannot assume the normality.
-The Kruskal-wallis test need to be used (instead of a parametric ANOVA)
+The Kruskal-Wallis test need to be used (instead of a parametric ANOVA)

 ### 4.6.
 Test the differences of alpha-diversity according to your factors with analyses of variances